 Did you like the video?

 It’s awesome that you checked it out!
-I hope you learned how to care for and handle cut iris.
+I hope you picked up a few tips on how to care for and handle cut iris.

 Allow me to take a minute and introduce myself.